-Earlier, we defined a signal as any physical object (matter, radiation) that moves from one place to another.
+Earlier, we defined a signal as a physical object (matter, radiation) that moves energy from one place to another.
 This section focuses on radiant signals only (or just signals for short).
-The most common radiant signal is light (electromagnetic radiation).
+The most common radiant signal is light (photons of electromagnetic radiation).
 In addition to making measurements on passing objects, sensors can also make measurements by detecting radiant signals.
-The best examples of this come from astronomy.
-It's usually not possible to travel to distant astronomical objects, so astronomers are left with the only source of data left to them: incoming signals hitting their detectors.
+The best example of this is an astronomical telescope.
+It's usually not possible to travel to distant astronomical objects, so astronomers are left with the only source of data left to them: the incoming signals hitting their detectors.
 It's true that the ultimate source of the signal is distant, but the detection event itself is a local measurement on the signal as it arrives at the local sensor.
 The only difference is that the signal usually refers back to a distant, non-local object.

-Astronomers make use of all the incoming radiant signals they can get their eager astronomer hands on:
+Astronomers make use of all the incoming radiant signals they can get their eager hands on:

 First, quantities related to the energy carried by the signal: